luisgabrielroldan/caption-studio/README.md

 - **Modified counter**: Shows number of images with unsaved captions
 - **Batch save**: Save all modified captions at once

+### System Tray Integration
+- **Veil feature**: Hide the application window to the system tray with a configurable keyboard shortcut
+- **Tray menu**: Right-click the tray icon to access "Show" and "Quit" options
+- **Unsaved changes protection**: Quitting from the tray prompts you to save if there are unsaved changes

 ## Keyboard Shortcuts

 ### Navigation